dkdeconti/ChiXCHI/README.md

 # ChiXCHI

+## **Chi**meric and (**X**)cross-**C**ontaminant **H**igh throughput sequencing **I**dentification

-  Software for identifying cross-contaminant samples in high throughput sequencing.
+Software for identifying cross-contaminant sequence in high throughput sequencing.

 ## Overview

-ChiXCHI was designed primarily for identifying cross-sample and chimeric read contaminants for PCR based amplicon next gen sequencing.
+ChiXCHI was designed primarily for identifying cross-sample and chimeric read contaminants for PCR based amplicon next gen sequencing that occurs between libraries.
+Please note that chimeric reads are currently limited to those chimeric reads where part of the read comes from a contaminant sequence.

 ## Requirements